List of works produced by Hanna-Barbera Productions: Cartoon Network

-Telefilms and TV specials
+Telemovies and TV specials

 The ABC Saturday Superstar Movie

 Hanna-Barbera produced the following television movies for The ABC Saturday Superstar Movie:

 ABC Afterschool Specials

 Hanna-Barbera produced the following television movies / specials for the ABC Afterschool Special series:

 Famous Classic Tales

 Hanna-Barbera's Australian division produced the following CBS television specials for the Famous Classic Tales series:

 ABC Weekend Specials

 Hanna-Barbera and Hanna-Barbera's Australian division produced the following television movies / specials for the ABC Weekend Special series:

 Hanna-Barbera Superstars 10

 Hanna-Barbera Superstars 10 was a series of 10 syndicated telefilms made from 1987 to 1988 in conjunction with Worldvision Enterprises, featuring some of the most popular Hanna-Barbera characters in feature-length adventures.
-All 10 films are available on VHS and DVD.
+All 10 films are available on VHS, DVD, and Blu-ray.

 The Flintstones Primetime Specials

 Hanna-Barbera produced the following NBC television specials as part of The Flintstone Primetime Specials, the penultimate Hanna-Barbera production overall to contain a laugh track and also the final Hanna-Barbera production overall to contain one produced by the studio, a limited-run prime-time revival of The Flintstones: